zbeever/cpt-solver/README.md

 Navigate to the project directory using the terminal and run the file with `python core.py` The included code has comments that should make adding particles and changing the background fields self-explanatory.

 ## Prerequisites
 You'll need Numpy, Scipy, and Matplotlib.
+You'll also need the Python version of the Geopack library, maintained by Sheng Tian.
+You can install it using `pip install geopack`.